Stephanie Forrester (The Bold and the Beautiful): Storylines

 Years before, Stephanie had forced teenaged Morgan DeWitt to abort Ridge's baby.
 Morgan came back and befriended Ridge's wife, Taylor, in a scheme to again carry Ridge's child.
 Morgan faked a series of e-mails between Ridge and Taylor to make it seem like Taylor gave Ridge "permission" to impregnate Morgan.
 After Taylor found out and Morgan lost the baby, Morgan kidnapped Taylor's daughter, Steffy Forrester, and imprisoned Taylor.
 Morgan escaped after Ridge rescued Taylor and Steffy, but showed up as a clown for a Forrester kiddie party.
 Morgan fell into the pool and Stephanie left her to drown, but later Morgan tried to drown Stephanie in her bathtub.
 Stephanie survived, and later mended fences with her daughter, Kristen, after Kristen got involved with the HIV-positive Antonio Dominguez.

 Massimo Marone, Stephanie's childhood friend and first love, came back to romance Stephanie, who wasn't interested.
 But when Ridge lost blood in an accident, it turned out that Ridge and Eric's blood types didn't match, and Massimo was revealed as Ridge's father.
-Stephanie hid the truth from Eric and Ridge.
 Meanwhile, Brooke, who couldn't have Ridge, had an affair with Deacon Sharpe, her daughter's husband.
 Stephanie was outraged, but later, Stephanie tried to help Brooke turn over a new leaf and even helped deliver baby Hope at the Big Bear cabin with Bridget.

 Stephanie and Massimo saved Amber after Sheila kidnapped Amber to make way for Sheila's daughter, Erica Lovejoy.
 But when Taylor died in an altercation with Sheila, Stephanie was devastated, and the repercussions included Ridge, who'd been told of his paternity by Massimo, considering a relationship with Bridget, which forced the issue of Ridge's paternity.
 Stephanie finally told Eric that Massimo was Ridge's father, and Eric walked out on her.
 Stephanie warned Jackie Marone to stay away from Eric, although Stephanie encouraged Jackie's son, Nick Marone, to be with Brooke, and arranged for Nick and Brooke to be stranded on an island together.
 After Sally and Stephanie, who had become friends, drowned their sorrows, a soused Sally gave Stephanie a sloppy haircut.
 For Christmas, Stephanie gave Sally a locket with both their pictures inside.